lordshiku/FRCpredictions/README.md

-FRC Match Outcome Prediction (2023) – ML Classification Project Overview
+**FRC Match Outcome Prediction (matches from 2023) – ML Classification** **Project Overview**
 This project applies machine learning classification to predict the outcome of FIRST Robotics Competition (FRC) 3v3 matches for the 2023 season.
 Using match data from The Blue Alliance API, I collected and processed thousands of matches, creating a dataset that enables real-time, blind prediction of whether the blue or red alliance will win.

+**Quick Summary**
+Predicted the rate at which blue alliance would win with a peak of 80.07% accuracy over hundreds of matches using logistic regression on a train test paradigm.
+The model has been posted to chiefDeplhi in order to give teams around the globe access to these accurate *live* predictions.

-Data Collection & Feature Engineering
+**Data Collection & Feature Engineering**
 1. Data Retrieval
-Used The Blue Alliance API (handled in dataholder.R) to extract raw match data.
+Used The Blue Alliance API (handled in dataHolder files) to extract raw match data.
 2. Key Predictive Metrics
 For each match, I calculated six key metrics that capture the difference between the blue and red alliances: